Abracadabra (Lady Gaga song): Composition and production

+Gaga described the instrumental as deliberately challenging due to its dense and chaotic structure, recalling that Watt initially questioned how to write over such a "busy" beat.
+This complexity was precisely what drew her in, as she felt connected to its sharp, frenetic energy and approached the track through improvised vocal freestyling before formal lyrics were written.
+She explained that much of the song's early structure emerged organically, with chord progressions developed on piano and guitar to resolve the tension of Cirkut's atonal basslines.
+The production went through several iterations, which Gaga explained amounted to "like, three different versions of production", before ultimately settling into a house-influenced arrangement.
+She described the decision as "emotional" and "full circle", explaining that it felt right because everything for her "always went back to the dance floor".

 Lyrically, the term abracadabra is used throughout the song to represent magic.
-The words appear in the song's chorus – "Abracadabra, amor-ooh-na-na, abracadabra, morta-ooh-ga-ga" – which references Gaga's own name (...ga-ga) and also includes the Latin words "amor" and "morta", which can be translated as "love" and "death" respectively.
+The words appear in the song's chorus – "Abracadabra, amor-ooh-na-na, abracadabra, morta-ooh-ga-ga" – and also include the Latin words "amor" and "morta" ("love" and "death").
 In addition, the term "abracadabra" is incorporated into the song's post-chorus, albeit with "broken syntax".
-In the song's refrain, a "lady dressed in red" is mentioned, which Gaga described as representing every individual's "internal monologue" asking if they are good enough.
+In the song's refrain, a "lady in red" is mentioned, which Gaga described as representing every individual's "internal monologue" asking if they are good enough.
+She further explained that the song explores resilience and perseverance, using the dance floor as a metaphor for confronting self-doubt and pushing oneself to grow rather than merely survive.
+Writing for InStyle, Jonathan Borge wrote that the song "explores the duality of an artist battling the desire to constantly evolve sonically, aesthetically, and as a human, while facing extraordinary creative pressure".
+Gina Wurtz of Screen Rant described the song's message as "deeper than it appears on the surface", interpreting its lyrics as an encouragement to ignore negative voices and stay focused on one's own path.
 Elite Daily theorized that the use of the word "amor" could also serve as a hidden nod to "Bad Romance", as its reverse spelling ("roma") is a recurring word in that chorus.
 Many journalists have compared the song's dark and theatrical style to Gaga's earlier songs, including those from The Fame Monster (2009) and Chromatica (2020).
-In an interview with The Howard Stern Show, Gaga said the song came together quickly, with the track, verses, and chorus taking about 30 minutes to complete.
-She contrasted this with other songs from Mayhem, which sometimes took longer to finalize.
-Producer Andrew Watt described the recording sessions as "spontaneous", recalling that:

-Gaga had an idea, grabbed the mic and started flowing in the studio.
-Once there's that initial spark, she always runs to the piano and it turns into a song, then we build chords and add the synth layers.